-- ➤ Have clear learning aims that will result in adults being better prepared to move on to further learning, work or volunteering. - Address local needs. - Align to the Department of Business, Innovation and Skills 'New Challenges, New Chances' Community Learning objectives. - Address one or more of the Sandwell Adult and Family Learning Service commissioning priorities given at Annex A - ➤ Be delivered between 1st August 2017 and 30th June 2018.
+- Have clear learning aims that will result in adults being better prepared to move on to further learning, work or volunteering. - Be delivered by tutors with appropriate subject qualifications who hold a minimum of a level 3 Award in Education and Training or equivalent. - Address local needs. - Align to the Department of Business, Innovation and Skills 'New Challenges, New Chances' Community Learning objectives. - Address one or more of the Sandwell Adult and Family Learning Service commissioning priorities given at Annex A - > Be delivered between 1st October 2018 and 30th June 2019.